Spyro: Enter the Dragonfly: Plot

-The story continues from the events of Year of the Dragon with a rite of passage for the young dragons and the arrival of new young dragonfly guardians to assist them.
+The story begins during a rite of passage for a group of dragon hatchlings, which were the dragon eggs in Year of the Dragon.

-During the event, Ripto, who was the antagonist of Ripto's Rage, enters via a magical portal with his henchmen and disrupts the celebration.
-His intent is to capture all of the dragonflies, thus weakening the power of every dragon and thereby get his revenge upon Spyro, but his spell misfires, and the dragonflies become scattered throughout the Dragon Realms.
+Each hatchling is meant to receive a dragonfly partner of their own, but Ripto, who was the antagonist of Ripto's Rage, disrupts the event.
+He makes his unexpected appearance through a magical portal, along with his henchmen in an attempt to capture all of the dragonflies, thus weakening the power of every dragon and thereby get his revenge upon Spyro.
+His spell misfires, however, and the dragonflies become scattered throughout the Dragon Realms.

-Spyro recovers the dragonflies by capturing them in the environment with his bubble breath ability and completing tasks for NPCs.
-After collecting all of the lost dragonflies, Spyro fights and defeats Ripto, who retreats whence he came.
+Spyro must then recover the dragonflies by capturing them using his bubble breath ability and by completing tasks for NPCs.
+After collecting all of the lost dragonflies, Spyro fights and defeats Ripto, who retreats to his homeland.

 Development

-Upon completion of the original Spyro trilogy for Sony PlayStation, the original developer Insomniac Games ceased production on the franchise and moved onto developing the Ratchet & Clank games.
+Upon completion of the original Spyro trilogy for the Sony PlayStation, the original developer Insomniac Games ceased production on the franchise and moved onto developing the Ratchet & Clank games.
 After the publishing agreement between Sony Computer Entertainment and Universal Interactive Studios ended in April 2000, Universal Interactive, who owned the Spyro intellectual property, was consolidated into Havas Interactive the following year, becoming a publishing label within the company and announced plans to bring an original Spyro game to the Xbox, PlayStation 2, PC, and Game Boy Advance.
 Universal contracted two California-based studios to develop the game: Equinoxe Digital Entertainment, responsible for the game's art, and Check Six Studios, who handled its design and programming.

 Joel Goodsell, a game designer who had previously worked on the Disney Interactive Studios titles Gargoyles and Toy Story 2: Buzz Lightyear to the Rescue, joined the project after seeing a Spyro-themed demo they developed.
 Goodsell served as the original project lead and felt that Spyro needed a "tone update" going from PS1 to PS2.
 The developers initially created a darker, more adult take on Spyro, integrating steampunk visuals into the design and art.
 Based on Universal's feedback, the game was rewritten to be more traditional, with a plot involving Gnasty Gnorc and Ripto, antagonists from the previous games, teaming up and demanding revenge on Spyro.
 Universal replied that the game was "just a standard Spyro game design", asking what was special about it.
 Goodsell then wrote "an epic Zelda-esque RPG-lite Spyro design" including a hub-town and surrounding open world field with changing seasons.
 Universal signed off on this design in January 2002, leaving no feedback.
 Spyro: Enter the Dragonfly for the PS2 was unveiled on February 19, 2002, at Vivendi Universal Games' First Annual Games Fair in France; a GameCube version was confirmed in July.